mattcorr/mattcorr.github.io/_posts/2014-11-18-powershell-for-tracking.md

 <script src="https://gist.github.com/mattcorr/7d5ec29cf8ab420cb95b.js"></script>

 DISCLAIMER: Use this script at your own risk.
-While it is highly unlikely this will break anything, if it does I can not be held responsible.
+While it is highly unlikely this will break anything, if it does I can not be held responsible!
 {: .notice--danger}